annavlz/sudoku-solver/readme-js.md

 ###Release 2 : Testing!

-Remember, always start with the simplest test case possible.
+Remember, always start with the **simplest test case possible**.
 For a Sudoku solver, what's the simplest case?
 (Besides being passed an already-solved board.)
 Working with a board that is only missing one number.

 ```
 609238745274561398853947621486352179792614583531879264945723816328196457167485932